 Step 2.
 Download and install 4 apps

-4 Apps are needed to enable Google account on Amazon Fire tablet:
+4 Apps are needed to enable Google account on the Amazon Fire tablet:

 - Google Services Framework